 TIP #3: Save as you go!
 After each step save your work, either replacing the existing card design or as a new design.
 This gives you the option to go back and use what you already started if one portion of the card ends up working the best.

 Step Six: Back layout.
 Of course you can leave the background white or make use of that space for a color, pattern, photos and text!
 Minted offers a variety of backer options that allow you to add additional photos and text.
 Choose your background and layout if you desire then edit.

 Step Seven: Envelopes and the icing on the cake!
 This just might be the number one reason why you should order your holiday cards now: all Minted holiday cards are available with matching envelope designs and recipient addressing FREE for a limited time!
 I absolutely love a matching envelope and the printed addresses save me tons of time.
 You do have to upload all of your recipients but it's easy and fast and worth it.

 There are lots of options for the envelope styles how can you resist!

 Step Eight: Add to cart.
 Once you've done all the edits and entered any special requests select express service (no proof) or full service proofing if you prefer a digital proof.
 You can edit the quantity and shop for other items before continuing the checkout process.

 Minted offers so much more than just holiday cards so while you're there why not check off a few holiday gifts for friends and family?
 Beautiful personalized gifts, artwork and decor with so many options for color and styles you're bound to find something for everyone!

 Now go get started on your holiday cards so you can enjoy the season!

-Disclaimer: I have partnered with Minted for this blog post and in return have received compensation and/or product.
-All thoughts and opinions are my own.
+Disclaimer: I have received compensation and/or product from Minted for this blog post however all thoughts and opinions are my own.
 I am sharing my own holiday card process with you (these are not my actual holiday cards because I like to keep that a surprise!) in the hopes you might want to do the same.